-Sandy has led investments in AddThis, Carbonite (CARB), Care.com (CRCM), Constant Contact (CTCT), Data Domain (DDUP), Datalogix, FleetMatics (FLTX), LiveOps, Merchant e-Solutions, Ngmoco (DeNA), OnDeck (ONDK), One Kings Lane, Placeware (MSFT), Prosper, SkyStream Networks (ERIC), SoFi, Supercell (SFTBF), US Internetworking (ATT), Vonage (VG), and Zynga (ZNGA).
+Sandy has led investments in AddThis, Carbonite (CARB), Care.com (CRCM), Constant Contact (CTCT), Data Domain (DDUP), Datalogix (ORCL), FleetMatics (FLTX), LiveOps, Merchant e-Solutions, Ngmoco (DeNA), OnDeck (ONDK), One Kings Lane, Placeware (MSFT), Prosper, SkyStream Networks (ERIC), SoFi, Supercell (SFTBF), US Internetworking (ATT), Vonage (VG), and Zynga (ZNGA).

 Prior to IVP, Sandy was a Senior Partner with 3i, a leading global venture capital firm.
 He established and managed 3i's later-stage technology investing business in the United States.
 Earlier in his career, Sandy was a leading technology investment banker.
 Sandy co-founded Thomas Weisel Partners, where he was a member of the Executive Committee, Chief Administrative and Strategic Officer, and Co-Director of Investment Banking.
 He was also a Senior Partner at Montgomery Securities where he led the technology group.
 Prior to Montgomery, Sandy was a Managing Director and opened the San Francisco technology investment banking offices for Merrill Lynch and Donaldson, Lufkin & Jenrette.
 Sandy was also a Manager of strategy consulting at Bain & Company and a securities lawyer at Pillsbury Winthrop.